zkxs/cuniq/README.md

 **The anti-pitch**: For small inputs you're fine using sort and uniq, as we're talking millisecond-savings by switching to cuniq.
-However, if you've been using `sort | uniq | wc -l` you should switch to `sort -u | wc -l`, as it's free performance gain without having to go outside standard POSIX commands.
+However, if you've been using `sort | uniq | wc -l` you should switch to `sort -u | wc -l`, as it's free performance gain without having to go outside GNU coreutils.

 ## Performance